whanyu1212/JourneyCraftAI/README.md

 ## Transcendent
  My AI co-pilot on the journey of self-improvement and discovery, meticulously tracking my progress, illuminating insights, and guiding me to unlock more potential.
+The UI is designed to look like a dynamic activity feed showcasing the journey.

 ## TO DO:
 <details>